-- Happiness heros: We selected the plantronices BT300M, $74 as the best wireless headset for all our customer happiness team.
+- Happiness heroes: We selected the plantronices BT300M, $74 as the best wireless headset for all our customer happiness team.
 It was the only wireless headset we could get to work with Chromebooks.
 It's 4.5 hour battery life means a recharge during lunch break, but otherwise it's great.
-It allows heros and hackers to easily talk when resolving customer issues.
-Our heros move around a lot, showing their screen to others, and solving problems through discussion.
-A light Chromebook and a wireless headset helps heros solve issues faster.
-Some of the heros with smaller ears use some Blu Tack to get a better fit for all day comfort.
+It allows heroes and hackers to easily talk when resolving customer issues.
+Our heroes move around a lot, showing their screen to others, and solving problems through discussion.
+A light Chromebook and a wireless headset helps heroes solve issues faster.
+Some of the heroes with smaller ears use some Blu Tack to get a better fit for all day comfort.

 Our tools are a constant work in progress and we're always on the look-out for a better setup.
 In general, the trend I see is:

 - A movement to hosted web-based apps that are free

 - Greater transparency and openness in team communications